This isn't a game for just you.

 This example uses five, but you can use

 Place the if statement inside the forever loop

 to make the clone run it.

 Finally, delete the green star clone after it scores.

-From the control menu, drag out the “delete this clone” block, and place it under the “change score by” block.
+From the control menu, drag out the delete this clone block

 Test the code.